 The ongoing COVID-19 pandemic could materially impact our business in a number of ways.
-The U.S. federal government, as well as state and local governments, have implemented numerous mandates and measures to contain or mitigate the outbreak of the virus, including state and local "shelter in place" or "stay at home" orders and advisories, restrictions on public gatherings, travel restrictions, quarantines, and limitations or closure of non-essential businesses.
+The U.S. federal government, as well as state and local governments, implemented numerous mandates and measures to contain or mitigate the outbreak of the virus, including state and local "shelter in place" or "stay at home" orders and advisories, restrictions on public gatherings, travel restrictions, quarantines, and limitations or closure of non-essential businesses.
 For example, in California, where our corporate headquarters, local sales office and warehouse are located, a "stay at home" order continues to be in effect that requires the majority of our employees to work from home until further notice, which could adversely impact the efficiency and effectiveness of our organization.
 Our employees' business travel has been suspended except where necessary and properly authorized.
 Our customers and business partners also may be subject to various shelter-in-place and other social distancing orders, which have changed the way we interact with our clients and business partners.
 While many states, including California, have gradually relaxed these orders, the ongoing pandemic has forced government authorities to partially re-instate such orders and more stringent measures could be necessary in the coming weeks and months.
 We cannot anticipate the extent to which the pandemic and government mandates will affect our operations.

-The rate of customer terminations or service cancellations or failures to renew, which we refer to as churn, has increased and could continue to increase as a result of the effects of the pandemic, such as increased price competition or a reduction in customer or partner spending.
+In the first half of fiscal 2021, the rate of customer terminations or service cancellations or failures to renew, which we refer to as churn, increased, which we believe was primarily attributable to the effects of the pandemic, such as increased price competition and a reduction in customer or partner spending.
+Although we have started to see some stabilization during the third quarter, our churn rate could again increase in future periods as a result of the continuing effects of the pandemic.
 The effects of the pandemic have also caused delays in providing professional installation services to one large customer.
 Moreover, current or potential customers may delay or decrease spending with us, or may not pay us or may delay paying us for previously performed services, given the impact that the COVID-19 pandemic may have on their business.
 Given that a significant portion of our revenues today comes from small and medium-sized businesses, these customers may be especially susceptible to negative economic impact stemming from the pandemic and government mandates, which could reduce their demand for our products and services.
 Current or potential customers and partners may also not be interested in taking sales meetings or cancel existing sales meetings with our sales representatives, which could materially lengthen our sales cycle and slow our sales growth.
 Traditional "brick-and-mortar" retailers have reduced, and could continue to reduce, purchase orders for our products as retailers shift focus to online channels, and reduced foot traffic in their stores may continue to negatively affect sales.
 In addition, the pandemic could continue to impact our global supply chain network and cause extended shutdowns of businesses.